software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 ### `onLoad`

-Callback called with screen title and url when the webview successfully loads.
+Callback called with screen title and URL when the webview successfully loads.

 ### `onVisitError`